 Other medicines and Emselex

-Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including medicines obtained without a prescription.
+Tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including medicines obtained without a prescription.
 This is particularly important if you are taking any of the following as your doctor may need to adjust your dose of Emselex and/or the other medicine:

 certain antibiotics (e.g. erythromycin, clarithromycin, telithromycin and rifampicin),